GEM3D/BFS3D/README.md

 ##  Build
 BFS3D uses *CMakeLists.txt* and *CMakeModules* folder to detect the library paths. <br/>
-These two components are crucial for complilation of PittPack.
+These two components are crucial for complilation of BFS3D.
 Perform the following steps
 ```
   cd build